JohnathanADrews/HularionExperience/docs/2 - Create a Button/readme.md

 &nbsp;
 <a id="End"></a>
 ### The End
-Please take a look a this [EndState](EndState) folder for the final project.
+Please take a look a this [Completed](Completed) folder for the final project.
 ###### goto &rarr; [(prev)](#FinalCode) - [(top)](#top)